jackweinbender/sweetpeonies.com/_posts/2011-03-29-knitted-blanket-update.markdown

 layout: post
 author: tiffany
 title: "Knitted Blanket Update"
-assets: /assets/images2011-03-29knitted-blanket-update
+assets: /assets/images/2011-03-29-knitted-blanket-update/
 categories:
+- Baby
+- Knitting
+tags:
+- Baby Blanket
-- baby
+- How To
-- knitting
+- Knit
 ---

 With one month left of school I feel like I am crawling out of my skin with craft fever.
 I have been attempting to finish Avynlea’s knitted blanket for the past 2 months and this week I have finally made it about 1/3 of the way.
 I am now halfway through color number 3 which means I get to start over and finally have a pattern!
 Although the process is slow it feels so good to see progress.